Friday, January 11, 2019

 }

 I needed to understand some basics about the C language and how it's different than anything else I've ever seen before.
-For me, taking an online C++ programming class, combined with studying open source C code that's everywhere, was necessary.
+For me, taking online C and C++ programming classes, combined with studying open source C code that's everywhere, was necessary.

 For example: in python, if you want to use a function, you can think it up, type it into your IDE, and start using it.
-Not so with C. C and C++ are statically typed languages, meaning you have to declare what your function will return, as you well as declaring the data type for a variable.
+Not so with C. C and C++ are statically typed languages, meaning you have to declare what your function will return, as you well as declaring the data type for each variable.
 For me that was unfamiliar, having previously worked with PowerShell, Python, Perl, PHP, and other dynamically typed languages where the interpreter figured out the variable type for me.
-This is a quality of C: you have to tell it exactly what you are trying to do.
-At first this was hard to get used to, but after programming in C for a bit, I started to appreciate the extra control this gave me over my program.

 Enough for now?
 Just with these few discoveries, I can already read small chunks of Grumbles code and maybe see what he's after.

-To wrap up: Here is a Pure C program I wrote that compiles in Arduino IDE and flashes an LED.
+To wrap up: Here is a Embedded C program I wrote that compiles in Arduino IDE and flashes an LED.
 Didn't work at first, now, works on my bench anyway.

 Remove comments, change 1's to 0's, etc., and have fun.